Jgardin875/Telco_Churn_Analysis/README.md

         validate: 78.3%

-Evaluate Top Model on Test (Report.ipynb)
+Evaluate Top Model on Test

     Your top performing model, and only your top performing model should be evaluated on your test dataset.
 The purpose of having a test dataset to evaluate only the final model on is to have an estimate of how the model will perform in the future on data it has never seen.